sivareddyit/qubership-envgene/docs/use-cases/environment-instance-generation.md

 1. The `env_builder` job runs in the pipeline:
    1. Reads Environment Inventory
+   2. Attempts to read BG Domain object but finds it does not exist
-   2. Reads BG Domain object to determine namespace roles
+   3. Ignores `bgNsArtifacts` since there is no BG Domain to determine namespace roles
-   3. For `origin` Namespace: Uses `envTemplate.bgArtifacts.origin` artifact
-   4. For `peer` Namespace: Uses `envTemplate.bgArtifacts.peer` artifact
-   5. For `controller` Namespace: Uses `envTemplate.artifact` artifact
-   6. For non-BG namespaces (`core`, `api`): Uses `envTemplate.artifact` artifact
-   7. For all other objects: Uses `envTemplate.artifact` artifact
+   4. Uses `envTemplate.artifact` for rendering all Environment Instance objects:
+      - All Namespaces
+      - Tenant, Cloud, Applications, Resource Profiles, Credentials, and all other objects

 **Results:**

-1. `origin` Namespace is rendered using `project-env-template:v1.2.3-origin`
-2. `peer` Namespace is rendered using `project-env-template:v1.2.3-peer`
-3. `controller` Namespace is rendered using `project-env-template:v1.2.3`
-4. Non-BG namespaces (`core`, `api`) are rendered using `project-env-template:v1.2.3`
+1. All Namespaces are rendered using `project-env-template:v1.2.3`
-5. All other objects (Tenant, Cloud, Applications, etc.) are rendered using `project-env-template:v1.2.3`
+2. All other objects (Tenant, Cloud, Applications, etc.) are rendered using `project-env-template:v1.2.3`
-6. Environment Instance is generated with correct artifact assignments:
-   - BG-specific artifacts for `origin` and `peer` namespaces
-   - Common artifact for all other namespaces and objects
+3. `bgNsArtifacts` are ignored since BG Domain is absent